-Victoria Melkisedeck Lihiru will spend her Professional Fellowship at the University of Vermont Center for Disability and Community Inclusion.
+Victoria Lihiru spent her Professional Fellowship at the University of Vermont Center for Disability and Community Inclusion.

 Keeping in line with this area of interest, Victoria’s project focuses on bridging the gap between female graduates living with disabilities and potential employers in order to enhance employability in accordance with SDG Goal 8 on Decent work.
 She intends achieve such a broad goal through the measurable step of having all final year university women with disabilities at university identified, registered on an online platform, capacitated on employability skills, and connected with potential employers.